-The success of an acquisition relies largely on the ability to identify and quantify post-acquisition synergies.
-Synergies represent the economic and operational benefits obtained when two companies merge.
-Although synergies are often mentioned during acquisition negotiations, actually achieving them can be complex.
+The success of an acquisition depends largely on the ability to identify and quantify post-acquisition synergies.
+Synergies represent the economic and operational benefits achieved when two companies merge.
+Although synergies are often mentioned during acquisition negotiations, their actual realization can be complex.
 This article focuses on best practices for identifying and quantifying these post-acquisition synergies in Quebec and Canada.

 Introduction

-When one company acquires another, one of the main motivations is often to create synergies.
+When one company acquires another, one of the main motivations is often the creation of synergies.
 These synergies can result in cost reductions, efficiency gains, or increased revenue.
 To maximize the value of the acquisition, it is crucial to properly identify and quantify these synergies.
-This article explores the essential steps to achieve this, offering practical advice adapted to Quebec and Canadian businesses.
+This article explores the essential steps to achieve this, offering practical advice tailored to Quebec and Canadian companies.

 Types of Post-Acquisition Synergies